framer/framer-x-for-teams-docs/content/Card.md

 ### Minimum Requirements

-The Card component should at least have the following:
+The Card component will be delivered as a code component and should at least have the following:

 - Open state
 - Closed state